 Our fleet rafts up to enjoy the view, sipping flat whites through the salty silicone lids and snapping away with our phones.
-If you don’t want to risk dropping your own camera, there’s a photographer on each tour and you can purchase personal pics for $30.
+If you don’t want to risk dropping your own camera, there’s a photographer on each tour snapping pics that you can take home for free.

 Though the kayaks have glass-bottom windows the water’s still too dark to reveal any sea life – however, we do spot a fur seal frolicking by Blues Point Reserve.
 After an hour or so of gentle paddling we glide over to Sawmillers Reserve to check out the shipwreck.
 The ferries don’t start until 8am, so there’s time to go slow.